jessicalnewell/jessicalnewell.github.io/_posts/2019-02-09-feature_selection_king_county_house_sales.markdown

 I would say no, the data set given is far too limited to be useful in predicting house sale prices.
 After all is said and done with this project, I am left to wonder whether bathrooms, square footage, grade, and the view would be the only factors I'd be interested tracking if I were a real estate agent.

-What about other features like the style of house (is it a craftsman or a colonial), the neighborhood, access to public transportation, or the school district.
+What about other features like the style of house (is it a craftsman or a boathouse?), the neighborhood, access to public transportation, or the school district.
 These are all features that'd I'd be interested in as a buyer, so I'm sure as an agent it would be helpful to see if any of these an numerous other qualitative factors would be useful in predicting the price.

 Zillow is a great example of a company that uses this type of modeling to create their "Zestimate" of home prices.
 They [created a video](https://www.zillow.com/zestimate/) to explain how they do this.